DihiaMezghiche/DA_newborn_mortality_rate/Readme.md

 # Newborn mortality rate
-This project is a data analysis project in which i will analyze 4 sets of data provided by [Gapminder world](https://www.gapminder.org/data/)
+This project is a data analysis project in which i will analyze 4 sets of data provided by [Gapminder world](https://www.gapminder.org/data/) to see if any of these 4 attributes affect the natal mortality rate during the periode of 2005 and 2015.

 ## Installation
 To execute this project you will need the following python librairies: